Topics

 (A) 48kg・・・who can't gain weight even if she eats a lot.

-All through the year, we get thinner when we are busy, and we gain a little fat when we eat a lot.
-Although everyone repeats such things, even if we don't calculate calories strictly, the body shape of person won't change so easily.
+All through the year, we get thinner when we are busy, and we gain a little fat when we aren’t active and eat a lot.
+Although everyone repeats the same pattern, even if we don't calculate calories strictly, the body shape of person won't change so easily.
 Fat people are fat and thin people are thin.

 So, it’s difficult to assume a person’s body and weight condition only with caloric intake.

-Consider the example above, that if A continues an intake of 100kcal over her total caloric intake every day for several months or years, the assumption is that it will accumulate into fat and she will gain weight up to the eighty-kilogram level.
+Consider the example above, that if A continues an intake of 100kcal over her recommended daily caloric intake every day for several months or years, the assumption is that it will accumulate into fat and she will eventually gain weight up to the eighty-kilogram level.
 This is wrong (She might gain weight but that is a different mechanism).

 ▽Example of Hozumi Hasegawa, the professional boxer who defended his title ten times as the twenty-sixth Champion of WBC World bantamweight class.